^^ Back to top

 You are at an increased risk of becoming dehydrated if you have an ileostomy because the large intestine, which is either removed or unused if you have an ileostomy, plays an important role in helping absorb water from food waste.

-Therefore, it is important to make sure you drink enough fluids to keep your urine a pale yellow colour to prevent complications of dehydration such as kidney stones and even kidney failure.
+This makes it important to make sure you drink enough fluids to keep your urine a pale yellow colour to prevent complications of dehydration such as kidney stones and even kidney failure.

 People who have an ileostomy but have an intact large intestine often experience a discharge of mucus from their rectum.